Leafwing-Studios/fop-rules/docs/character-options/classes/weaver.md

 ### World Weaving: A Whole New World

 At level 18, you are able to weave incredible creations into existence, creating whole buildings overnight, or the food to feed a whole population.
-You may now affect up to a 300 foot cube of material with your Create downtime activity.
+You may now affect up to a 60 tile cube of material with your Create downtime activity.

 ## Tapestry